olinrobotics/crawler/README.md

 * The port argument represents which port the Arduino is plugged into.
 To determine the port, check the Arduino IDE, or run the command `ls /dev/ttyACM*`
 * The default for the port argument is `/dev/ttyACM0`

+5. Turn on Koda's main power using the power switch.

-5. If Koda is E-stopped (LED is solid ON), press the EStop button or reset the Arduino onboard.
+* If Koda is E-stopped (LED is solid ON), press the EStop button or reset the Arduino onboard.

 6. Press the 'A' button on the XBox controller to activate the controls.

 ### Authors

-This package was built by Connor Novak (20'), Nathan Estill (21'), and Kawin Nikomborirak for the Ground Robotic Autonomous Vehicle Laboratory ([link](https://github.com/olinrobotics/gravl/wiki)).
+This package was built by Connor Novak (20'), Nathan Estill (21'), and Kawin Nikomborirak (21') for the Ground Robotic Autonomous Vehicle Laboratory
+([link](https://github.com/olinrobotics/gravl/wiki)).